igvilla/Enhanced_Object_Detection_Tracking/README.md

 We also chose to explore model time complexity by exploring each of the models for one video in the data set.
 This was done to mimic a real-time model, which is just one ”video” with object detection.
 We used the same video, which had 101 frames (sub-sampled from a 20 second video), across each models, finding the MAP and timing for each model.
 As expected, YOLO performed better in terms of speed, both with and without optical flow integration.
+The integration of DETR with optical flow can be found in the "model_optical_flow_combined.ipynb" notebook, while integration of optical flow with YOLO is found in the same notebook used for validation and testing of YOLO alone, "yolo_v8.ipynb".

 Finally, we can see a clear understanding of the success of our DETR and YOLO models on object detection as they occur in sampled images.
 Both DETR and YOLO predictions actually match up well with the